 Why Isolation Clips

 The question we get asked from contractors is “Why use isolation clips when z-bar does the trick?”
 There is after all a cost to buying the clips and their profile adds thickness to the overall assembly.
 One answer is reliability.
 If the installer is not careful with resilient furring channels it can be relatively easy to place a screw in the wrong location creating a hard connection from the drywall to one of the studs making their installation moot.
-The acoustic experts at BKL have written an excellent article on the subject that you can read here for a more details on the risks of resilient channel installation.
+The acoustic experts at BKL have written an excellent article on the risks of resilient channel installation.

 Although reliability is a compelling reason an experienced contractor can take precautions to avoid the short circuiting of the resilient channels.
 So what else can an isolation clip offer that the resilient channels cannot?
 The simple answer is performance.